 /** MySQL database password */

-The final step is to open your web browser and browse to the server IP address or hostname.
-You should be prompt with WordPress default setup page.
+After that, open your browser and browse to the server IP address or domain name to continue with WordPress setup.

 If everything is setup correctly, you’ll see WordPress setup wizard and continue with the setup.

 Follow the on-screen instruction to complete the wizard.. you’ll have to create the site administrator account with password.. then use it to logon to WordPress dashboard to manage WordPress.